-“I don’t feel comfortable leaving reconnaissance to just you and Fabrizzio,” the captain agreed.
+“I don’t feel comfortable leaving reconnaissance to just you and Fabrizzio,” the hauptmann agreed.
 “You…”

 “Don’t you worry, Captain.
 I won’t be abandoning you.”
 Cadence flashed a smile.
 It seemed off from her usual lax grin—a bit duller.
 “The dear lieutenant wouldn’t let me hear the end of it if anything happened to you.
-Half of the others too.
+Half of the others’d probably be pissed too.
 Cost-benefit analysis…”